raj77in/zapgpt/README.md

 * Easily customizable for your LLM endpoints
 * Show your current usage.
 * Optional pre-cooked system prompts.

+### v2 Features

+* Script now uses class and is much more well organized.
+* Prompts are not hard-coded in the script.
+You can simply drop in any new system prompt in prompts folder and use it.
+* It should be easy to extend it to other API providers like OpenRouter.
+There is some dummy code for other providers but only openai works for now.

 ## 🧪 Example